Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

-We are now ready to prove the main result of this section. \begin{thm} Let \(p\colon \E \to \B\) be a fibration of \(\Catoo\)-categories.
-Then \(p\colon \E \rightarrow \B\) is an enriched inner (resp.~outer) cartesian (resp.~cocartesian) 2-fibration in the sense of Definition \ref{cart fib marked cat} if and only if

-is an inner (resp.~outer) cartesian (resp.~cocartesian) 2-fibration of \(\infty\)-bicategories. \end{thm} \begin{proof} We first note that since \(p\) is a fibration between fibrant objects the same holds for \(\rN^{\sca}(p)\), and so the latter is always a weak fibration.
-We now recall that the vertices in \(\rN^{\sca}(\E)\) correspond exactly to the objects of \(\E\), the edges \(f\colon x \to y\) in \(\rN^{\sca}(\E)\) correspond exactly to a pair of objects \(x,y \in \E\) and a vertex \(f\in \E(x,y)\), triangles
+\begin{prop} Let \(p\colon \E \to \B\) be a fibration of \(\Catoo\)-categories.
+Then \(p\) is an enriched 2-inner (resp.~2-outer) fibration if and only if is a 2-inner (resp.~ 2-outer) fibration of \(\infty\)-bicategories. \end{prop} \begin{proof} We first note that since \(p\) is a fibration between fibrant objects the same holds for \(\rN^{\sca}(p)\), and so the latter is always a weak fibration.
+We now recall that the vertices in \(\rN^{\sca}(\E)\) correspond exactly to the objects of \(\E\), and the edges \(f\colon x \to y\) in \(\rN^{\sca}(\E)\) correspond exactly to a pair of objects \(x,y \in \E\) and a vertex \(f\in \E(x,y)\).
+In addition, triangles